piyushkumarjiit/PiHoleWithDoH/README.md

 To change the interface on which PiHole should run <TBD> in the setupVars.conf

 #### Forcing Client with Hardcoded DNS to use PiHole:
+A lot of devices like Chromecast, Fire TV, Roku etc have hardcoded DNS and escape PiHole filters.
+This raises a need to force these devices to use PiHole by adding a Pre Routing rule on the router.
+I did this on my Asus router but it should be similar for other DD WRT based routers.
-HardCodedDNSFilter.sh: This script assumes you have set up key based authentication between your Pi and DD-WRT router.
+##### HardCodedDNSFilter.sh: This script assumes you have set up key based authentication between your Pi and DD-WRT router.
 If not, please follow another script/tutorial to set that up before proceeding.
 The script dynamically fetches the PiHole IP and SSHs into the Router (using IP fetched by script) to execute another script.
-As the router flushes any changes to pre routing on each restart I have kept the router script on my Pi and execute it from here over SSH.
+As the router flushes any changes to pre routing on each restart, the router script on Pi should be added to cron and executed via SSH.
-TBD: A way to indetify that PiHole pre routing rule has been removed or check if router has been restarted.

-PreRoutingForPi.sh: This script contains commands executed on DD-WRT router (with SSH enabled and configured to use key) to add PiHole IP in the pre routing rules.
+##### PreRoutingForPi.sh: This script contains commands executed on DD-WRT router (with SSH enabled and configured to use key) to add PiHole IP in the pre routing rules.
 The script checks if the rule is already present and only updates if it is missing.
 Please update the port at which your router is listening for SSH.

 ## Post Installation Steps
 If everything went well so far you have a working Pi Hole with Cloudflared proxy setup but now you still need to update your router confing to utilize PiHole as DNS.